BlackCraze/GameResourceBot/SETUP-long.md

 ## About This Guide
 42. Lines--like this one--that start with numbers are actions.
 You must do these actions to set up GRB successfully.
     xii.
 Sometimes, numbers appear as lowercase Roman numerals.
 These also are actions required for successful setup.
+        a.
+A couple of ordinary letters slipped in here, too.
+These are required actions, as well.

 - Lines--like this one--starting with bullets (or with nothing at all!) contain additional information.
 This information could be: